 Generating power with renewable fuel pellets creates dispatchable energy to the grid, meaning the generation is consistent and continues generating as long as there is fuel supply.
 Non-dispatchable energy sources, such as solar and wind, can only be utilized when the conditions are right.
 This project enables more non-dispatchable energy sources to be utilized while this baseload generation, also deemed renewable by the State of Wisconsin, allows for those peaks and valleys when non-dispatchable energy sources cannot produce.
 This creates a stable power grid that can accommodate low, and high, demand.

-• Execute contract for local construction of additional pelletizing facility with production in late 2025.
+- Execute contract for local construction of additional pelletizing facility.